MStokluska/REST-Tutorial/readme.md

 });
 ```

-After adding new routes and restarting the server, `ctrl + c` to stop current connection and then `npm start` to restart, visit localhost:4000/users or localhost:4000/tasks from your browser!
-Or in the terminal simply type:
+After adding new routes and restarting the server, visit `localhost:4000/users` or `localhost:4000/tasks` from your browser!
+Or in the terminal, simply type:

 ```
 $ curl localhost:4000/users